 Anaphylaxis is a life-threatening allergic reaction that affects your whole body.
 Any allergen can cause anaphylaxis.
-Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI,and Ronda Barak-Norris, MD, FACAAI, are board-certified allergists at Allergy & Asthma Institute of Southeast Michigan.
+Chad W. Mayer, DO, FAAAAI, FAAP, is board-certified allergist at Allergy & Asthma Institute of Southeast Michigan.
 They provide expert care for all types of allergies and symptoms, including anaphylaxis.
 For comprehensive and personalized allergy care, call the office in Farmington Hills, Michigan, or schedule an appointment online today.

 Anaphylaxis is the most severe reaction to an allergen, a substance your immune system considers harmful to you.